 As for the eye, six extrinsic eye muscles provide superior, inferior, lateral, and medial motion, as well as rotation of the eyeball.
 These muscles produce extremely fine movements almost constantly throughout the day with tremendous speed and accuracy.
 Located inside the eye, the intrinsic eye muscles work tirelessly to dilate the pupils and focus the lens of the eye to produce clear vision.

 Even the middle ear takes part in the muscular system of the head and neck.
-In fact, the smallest muscle of the skeleton is the stapedius, which measures around 1 millimeter (1/20th of an inch) in length.
+In fact, the smallest muscle of the skeleton is the stapedius, which measures around 1 millimeter (one twentieth of an inch) in length.
 The muscles of the middle ear contract to dampen the amplitude of vibrations from the eardrum to the inner ear.

 The neck muscles, including the sternocleidomastoid and the trapezius, are responsible for the gross motor movement in the muscular system of the head and neck.
 They move the head in every direction, pulling the skull and jaw towards the shoulders, spine, and scapula.
 Working in pairs on the left and right sides of the body, these muscles control the flexion and extension of the head and neck.
 Working individually, these muscles rotate the head or flex the neck laterally to the left or right.
 Neck muscles contract to adjust the posture of the head throughout the course of a day and have some of the greatest endurance of any muscles in the body.